discord/lilliput/README.md

 func (o *lilliput.ImageOps) Transform(decoder lilliput.Decoder, opts *lilliput.ImageOptions, dst []byte) ([]byte, error)
 ```
 Transform the compressed image contained in a Decoder object into the desired output type. **The decoder must not
+have DecodeTo() called on it already.** However, it is ok to call `decoder.Header()` if you would like to check
+image properties before transforming the image.
+Returns an error if the resize or encoding process fails.

-have DecodeTo() called on it already.** The resulting compressed image will be written into `dst`.
+The resulting compressed image will be written into `dst`.
 The returned []byte
 slice will point to the same region as `dst` but with a different length, so that you can tell where the image ends.
-Returns an error if the resize or encoding process fails.

 Fields for `lilliput.ImageOptions` are as follows